 These snippets focus on specific event destination features: CloudWatch metrics integration, Kinesis Firehose streaming, and SNS topic publishing.
 They’re intentionally minimal rather than full email monitoring solutions.

-The examples reference pre-existing infrastructure such as SES configuration sets, CloudWatch metric namespaces, Kinesis Firehose streams, or SNS topics, and IAM roles with appropriate permissions.
+The examples reference pre-existing infrastructure such as SES configuration sets, CloudWatch metric namespaces, Kinesis Firehose delivery streams and IAM roles, and SNS topics.
 They focus on routing configuration rather than provisioning the destination infrastructure.

 To keep things focused, common event destination patterns are omitted, including:

-- Event filtering beyond matchingTypes (no conditional routing)
+- Event filtering beyond matchingTypes (no property-level filters)

-- Multiple destinations per event type (mutually exclusive)
+- Multiple destinations per event type (mutually exclusive: CloudWatch OR Kinesis)

 These omissions are intentional: the goal is to illustrate how each destination type is wired, not provide drop-in monitoring modules.
 See the SES EventDestination resource reference for all available configuration options.